nitin-kumar-sde/Low-Level-Design/README.md

 POST /orders → place a new order
 ```

-### 🎸 Follow Single Responsibility Principle
+#### 🎸 Follow Single Responsibility Principle
 - Each API should perform one well-defined task.
-- If an API handles multiple logical flows based on input, split it into separate endpoints.
+- If an endpoint handles multiple flows or behaviors, break it down into separate endpoints for clarity and testability.
-- This enhances modularity, testing, and reusability.

-### 🎖 Clear Request, response structures and API paths
+#### 🎖 Clear Structure: Paths, Requests & Responses
+- Keep API paths hierarchical, resource-based, and REST-compliant
-- Use consistent and clear naming conventions for attributes in both requests and responses.
+- Use consistent and clear attribute naming conventions in JSON bodies
 - Document the request/response schemas (use OpenAPI/Swagger for standardization).
-- Keep API paths hierarchical, resource-based, and REST-compliant:

 ```
 ✅ GET /users/{userId}/orders
 ❌ GET /getAllOrdersByUserId
 ```

-### 🎭 Clear Errors with  Status Codes
+#### 🎭 Meaningful Errors with Status Codes
-- Return appropriate HTTP status codes (200, 400, 401, 404, 500, etc.).
-- Include meaningful error messages and optional error codes in the response body.
+- Include meaningful error messages and appropriate HTTP status codes in the response body.
+`200 OK`, `201 Created`, `400 Bad Request`, `401 Unauthorized`, `404 Not Found`, `500 Internal Server Error`

 ```
 {